ocaml/dune/doc/usage.rst

 is ``dev``, which is the default.
 There is currently no other way to control this behaviour.

-See the section about :ref:`jbuild-jsoo` for passing custom flags to the js_of_ocaml compiler
+See the section about :ref:`dune-jsoo` for passing custom flags to the js_of_ocaml compiler

 .. _using-topkg: